 Permanent Section Call for Papers

-Click the drop down arrows below to access Permanent Section and Associated Organization CFPs for the 2018 Conference.
+Click the drop down arrows below to access Permanent Section and Associated Organization CFPs for the 2018 Conference. *Many of these permanent sessions have extended their deadlines to April 15!
+Check the specific CFP to see the new deadline*

 An Abundance of Food at Your Neighbors Will Not Satisfy Your Hunger: Consuming Cultures in African Literature: CFP African Literature Permanent Section MMLA 2018